Sahil82004/Sahil82004/README.md

 ## 🚀 About Me

-I’m a Computer Engineering graduate with a strong interest in software development, problem-solving, and building practical technology solutions.
+I am a Computer Engineering graduate interested in software development and building practical technology projects.

-- 💻 Working with **Java, Python, and SQL**
+- 🌱 I enjoy working with Java, Python, and SQL
-- 🚀 Built projects across **web development, machine learning, and database-driven applications**
-- 🧩 Interested in solving real-world problems through technology
-- ⚡ Focused on writing better code and expanding my technical capabilities
+- 💻 I have worked on academic projects involving web development and machine learning
+- ☁️ I have basic knowledge of cloud technologies and deployment
+- 🎯 I’m seeking entry-level opportunities in Software Development and IT

-## 🛠️ Tech Stack
+## 🛠️ Technical Skills

 - **Languages:** Java, Python, SQL
-- **Web Technologies:** React.js, Flask
 - **Databases:** MySQL, MongoDB
+- **Tools:** Git, GitHub, Streamlit
 - **Cloud & Deployment:** AWS, Firebase, Vercel, Render
-- **Tools:** Git, GitHub, VS Code

-## 🚀 Featured Projects
+## 🚀 Projects

-### 🥗 Nutrigen — Personalized Nutrition System
+### 🥗 Nutrigen – Personalized Nutrition System

-A personalized nutrition platform designed to provide intelligent health and nutrition assistance through meal recommendations, medical report analysis, hydration tracking, an AI chatbot, and food nutrition analysis.
+A personalized nutrition web application with features such as meal recommendations, medical report analysis, hydration tracking, an AI chatbot, and food nutrition analysis.

-**Technologies:** React.js, Flask, Python, MongoDB, Firebase, Machine Learning
+**Technologies Used:** React.js, Flask, Python, MongoDB, Firebase, Machine Learning

-### 🛒 StoreLinker — Omnichannel E-Commerce Platform
+### 🛒 StoreLinker – Omnichannel E-Commerce Platform

-An e-commerce platform designed to connect local stores with customers while supporting product management, inventory management, online ordering, and order tracking.
+An academic project that enables vendors to manage products and inventory while allowing customers to browse products, place orders, and track purchases.

-**Technologies:** React.js, Node.js, Express.js, MongoDB
+**Technologies Used:** React.js, Node.js, Express.js, MongoDB

 ---

-### 🤝 Let's Connect

-Feel free to explore my projects and connect with me on LinkedIn.
+📫 Feel free to connect with me on LinkedIn or explore my projects!